TheMaster1127/HTVM/README.md

 HTVM is **not** a general-purpose transpiler that lets you convert between existing languages.
 You **cannot** use HTVM to convert Python to JavaScript, JavaScript to C++, or any other combination like that.
 If you have a Python script and want to turn it into JavaScript, **HTVM is not what you're looking for.**

-Similarly, you **cannot** take existing code from languages like Python, Java, or C# and convert it to HTVM.
+Similarly, you **cannot** take existing code from languages like Python, JavaScript, or C++ and convert it to HTVM.
 That’s simply not how HTVM works. **HTVM is its own thing**—it’s a language that has its own syntax, which can be customized to your liking, and that syntax is what gets converted into other languages.

 However, what **is** possible is converting **HTVM to HTVM**—meaning, you can have different custom syntaxes within HTVM and convert between them.
 You can do this directly in the **IDE**.
 That’s something no other system really does.
 But again, **HTVM does not translate between standard programming languages—it only translates its own customizable syntax to these languages.**